LimePoint/opschain/docs/getting_started.md

 If you changed the username or password in the create_user command above, please edit the `.opschainrc` file to reflect your changes.

+Learn more about the `opschainrc` configuration in the [CLI configuration guide](reference/cli.md#opschain-cli-configuration).

 _Note: If you create a `.opschainrc` file in your current directory, this will be used in precedence to the version in your home directory._

 #### Download the native CLI (optional)